 Read about what you or your children love

 This is pretty simple.
 You will enjoy summer reading more if you are reading something you love.
 If your child loves music read a book in a different language about music.
-Reading books you love will help you keep from getting bored, as learning a new language is not easy.
+Reading books you love will help you, as learning a new language is not easy.

 Most Translated Books by Country